Shaft (franchise)

-Feature films
+Film

 Shaft (1971)

 John Shaft is a classy and suave African-American detective.
 He successfully fights local crime, including the leader of the black crime mob named Bumpy, his gang, and black nationals.
 The conflicting characters have to put aside their differences when they must defeat the white mafia, who kidnapped Bumpy's daughter in attempts to blackmail him.

 Shaft's Big Score!
 (1972)

 When John Shaft finds out that a dead friend ran an illegal money laundering scheme out of the former's legitimate business and left $200,000 unaccounted for, he discovers the reason why he had suddenly found himself in the middle of a war between rival gangs.
 The thugs begin a war of taking over the territory that belonged to the deceased, as well as to get their hands on the missing two hundred grand.
 Shaft has all he can handle trying to track down the money and, at the same time, keep his friend's sister from the clutches of these dangerous groups.